-The News Desk publishes stories, features and analyses about absolutely everything happening at Yale — from President Peter Salovey’s new policies and Yale’s finances to misconduct in fraternities.
+The News Desk publishes stories, features and analyses about everything happening at Yale — from President Peter Salovey’s new policies and Yale’s finances to misconduct in fraternities.
 We even occasionally get Twitter shoutouts from Phil Rucker (an esteemed former News editor himself), so we’re obviously ~the coolest~.
-We run anywhere between six and a billion stories a day, and our reporters are the first ones to find scoops on the most important on-campus topics and keep the Yale administration accountable.
+We usually run anywhere between six and eight stories a day, and our reporters are the first ones to find scoops on the most important on-campus topics.

 Joining us is easy — just email email@example.com and firstname.lastname@example.org to be added to our panlist and then grab a story from our General Assignments email (coming to your inbox every Thursday night!).
 GAs are topics for future stories, which will be roughly 650-850 words each and will be spread out throughout the week.
 Taking a GA every week is a great, relatively low-commitment way to join the desk and learn how to write about different topics — events, talks, policies, etc.

 If you’ve never written for a newspaper before — or if you’re a seasoned writer — we would love for you to get involved!

 Here are some of our most-read stories from this year:

 Khan and his consort: Former confidant now accuses Khan of assault